SirMotte/FoundryVTT-Theme-Hearth/README.md

    - I don't know how to handle this on Linux or Mac, sorry.

 This should be it.
 Happy testing and bug hunting.
-Please report any findings to me either on Discord (Sir Motte#1305) or use the GitHub issue reporter.
+Please report any findings to me either on Discord (Sir Motte#1305) or use the GitHub issue tracker.

 ## Currently Supported Modules
 ### A lot of Modules don't require dedicated support, try it out.

-- [Midi QoL](https://gitlab.com/tposney/midi-qol) -> Depending on you settings you may have mixed results.
+- [Midi QoL](https://gitlab.com/tposney/midi-qol) -> Depending on your settings you may have mixed results.
 - [Action Pack](https://github.com/teroparvinen/foundry-action-pack)
 - [Always HP](https://github.com/ironmonk88/always-hp)
 - [Anonymous](https://github.com/reonZ/anonymous)